MicrosoftDocs/VBA-Docs/api/Visio.InvisibleApp.md

 ## Remarks

-You can use the **InvisibleApp** object when you want to take advantage of Automation in Visio without end-user interaction or knowledge.
+Use the **InvisibleApp** object when you want to take advantage of Automation in Visio without end-user interaction or knowledge.

 An external program typically creates or retrieves an **Application** or **InvisibleApp** object before it can retrieve other Visio objects from that instance.
 Use the Microsoft Visual Basic **CreateObject** function or the **New** keyword to run a new instance.
 Set the value of the **InvisibleApp** object's **Visible** property to **True** to show it.